-Implemented by the University of Maine Center on Aging with support from Maine's five Area Agencies on Aging, the goal of the Community Connectors pilot is to expand resource connections and increase the capacity of age-friendly communities to connect residents to the services and programs they need to thrive (click here to read the criteria each community met to join us in the pilot
+Coordinated by the University of Maine Center on Aging with support from Maine's five Area Agencies on Aging, the goal of the Community Connector pilots is to expand resource connections and increase the capacity of age-friendly communities to connect residents to the services and programs they need to thrive.

 Age Friendly Coastal Communities - Healthy Peninsula (Blue Hill Peninsula, Deer Isle and Stonington)